Jake’s 58 Casino Hotel in New York To Get Major Expansion

 The forthcoming expansion marks a milestone for the casino, representing its first major development since its inauguration in 2017.
 Phil Boyle, CEO of Suffolk OTB, emphasized the organization's competitive stance and expressed confidence in its ability to thrive regardless of the eventual location of the licensed casinos.

-Boyle also highlighted the distinctive allocation of profits, noting that the majority of earnings are directed towards the New York State Education Department and Suffolk County on Long Island.
+Boyle also highlighted the distinctive allocation of profits, noting that the majority of earnings are directed towards:

 Regarding the timeline for new casino licenses in the New York City area, state regulators recently announced that decisions would not be made until 2025.
 Consequently, the earliest possibility for a gaming facility to commence operations in the metro area would be around 2026.

-Prospective bidders for the New York City licenses include prominent entities such as Las Vegas Sands Corp., Wynn Resorts Ltd. and financier Steve Cohen, who has collaborated with Hard Rock International.
+Prospective bidders include Las Vegas Sands Corp., Wynn Resorts Ltd. and financier Steve Cohen in partnership with Hard Rock International

 However, the timeline for the arrival of any new casino or casinos is still uncertain.
-New York is grappling with resistance to the expansion, as well as environmental concerns and other questions that have to be answered before it will begin to review applications.
+New York is grappling with resistance to the expansion, environmental concerns and other questions that must be resolved before it begins reviewing applications.